Blackmoor Park Infant School

 My background is in Finance, with over 25 years of experience - I have been lucky enough to work across different organisations and sectors including – Insurance, Non for Profit Tech.
 This has given me valuable insight into how business works.
 My current role is Systems Transformation Manager.
 It’s these skills that will allow me to challenge and support within the school committee."

-Mr Edd Naylor (Co-Headteacher)
+Mr Edd Naylor (Acting Headteacher)

 Mrs Sarah Rattigan (Assistant Headteacher)